From the workshop bench - a behind-the-scenes look at some projects in development at AAE.

 Pentodes are more complicated than Triodes due to their extra electrode, known as the 'screen', and the voltage of this screen is also related to the critical load value.

 So why use the critical load value?
 Pentodes are far more power efficient at critical load, so this choice results in a good compromise between low distortion and power.
 When this approach is combined with NFB (negative feedback) it reduces the residual distortion which increases at higher output signal levels, and it reduces output transformer core saturation distortion.
 However, low distortion was not of primary concern in guitar amps (and small PA's) so these employed very little NFB, like the Fender Champ with its classic sound.

 In this DU design, power is not an issue because it's not being used to drive a speaker.
 But, if you want to emulate this sound in one of the DU modes then you go down the 'critical load' route.
-NFB is not applied because this results in a more characterful sound, and if you want lower distortion you can simply reduce the DRIVE and increase the OUTPUT LEVEL.
+NFB is not applied because NFB will result in a less characterful sound, subjectively it "deadens" the sound.
+If you want lower distortion you can simply reduce the DRIVE and increase the OUTPUT LEVEL.

 So to summarise

 TRIODE LOW = low distortion

 TRIODE HIGH = more distortion primarily second on low signals